There are many ways to improve your financial situation.

 Imagine the amount of savings if you had a family or partner.
 It’d make this savings even more significant: $450 savings across 4 people is some serious moolah!

 Going to the store and buying a new desk, bench, or storage rack can be a little bit spendy.
-Why not go to the hardware store and buy a few 2×4’s and get the job done for cheap?
+If you’re handy (or even into learning some new skills), why not go to the hardware store and buy a few 2×4’s and get the job done yourself for cheap?

 Use the Library